 Lago di Braies (“Pragser Wildsee” in German or Lake Braies in English) is probably one of the most beautiful lakes in Europe, and it has become incredibly famous.

 So, if you want to visit this pretty lake yourself, this guide will help you discover Lake Braies yourself.

 When it comes to traveling and visiting places, I am all about lakes.
 I feel like I have to visit all the beautiful lakes worldwide, especially in Europe.
 So, I knew I had to visit Lago di Braies eventually.
 The lake wasn’t the only lake on my itinerary in Italy – I chased Lake Garda, Lago die Sorapis, Lake Carezza, Lago Maggiore, and more.
 Lake Braies was one of the most memorable.

 Read more: The best places to visit in Northern Italy

 Here are my travel tips and all the important information for your trip to Lago di Braies.

 Non-Italians might have seen the lake on social media for the first time.
 Over the last few years, Lago di Braies has become one of the most popular photography spots for photographers, Instagrammers, and bloggers.

-The lake is located in South Tyrol, a province that belongs to Italy, but used to be part of Austria until the First World War.
-So, in this area, German and Italian are spoken, as well as another local language, which is Landin.
+- The lake is located North of Italy – South Tyrol to be more precise.
+This is a province that belongs to Italy but used to be part of Austria until the First World War.

 Facts About Lago di Braies / Pragser Wildsee